 Beloiters have always been a little unconventional.

-A frontier college
+A frontier college in Wisconsin

 Beloit College was chartered by a group of educated, innovative New Englanders in 1846—two years before the Wisconsin territory became a state.
 Since then, our students, faculty, and staff have created a campus that seeks to push boundaries, defy expectations, challenge societal norms.
 That’s just the Beloit way.